 Rejection of the transplanted organ and infections are the most serious complications after this procedure.
 Different complications occur at different times after the operation.

-Acute rejection occurs within days after the transplant operation.
+Acute rejection may occur within days after the transplant operation and anytime thereafter.

 Rejection of the transplanted organ can also occur months or years later.

 Medically reviewed by John A. Daller, MD; American Board of Surgery with subspecialty certification in surgical critical care